Codes of Conduct

 The SSC Codes of Conduct are voluntary agreements on responsible sourcing and labelling, developed by SSC members.

-They are tools for change and contribute to the vision that all fish and seafood sold in the UK is from sustainable sources.
+They are tools for change and contribute to the SSC’s vision that all seafood sold is from sustainable sources.
 The Codes represent commitments SSC members have agreed to adhere to, irrespective of size or sector, and set a precedent for industry best practice.
 The SSC Codes are without prejudice to national, international or other laws or regulations.

 The Labelling Code